cmshanahan/nhl-contract-predictions/README.md

 In fact, when I remove the constant random state from my train test split, a lot of my answers seem to end up all over the place (mostly at lower radii).
 A radius of ~2/3 might be the sweet spot where it stays relatively consistent
 I think I need to run some Ridge or Lasso regression to help w/ feature selection.
 I also want to keep forward / defense models separate.
 Even more than that...
 I should try and get around to that player clustering I was thinking about and implement different models for each cluster.
 Different players play different roles that are (one would assume) all valuable in their own way.
 Radius Neighbors Regressor gives inconsistent results between uniform weights and distance weights.
+It also seems to just give inconsistent results in general once I don't hold the random_state constant.
+This might not be a good model to use.

 ## Day 5: